top of page

 What you lookin' at?

-an online exhibition
+An online exhibition

 Explore our collection with our new online exhibition Portraits: What you lookin' at?
 Discover paintings, sculptures, photographs and drawings which depicture figures and faces.
 Some of the sitters stare out of the frame, looking back at the viewer.
 Others are seemingly unaware they are being watched, captured unawares.